 He has a number of special interests in his field of Systematic Theology.
 One is the study of life stories as a source for theology.
 This is based on James McClendon’s work, Biography as Theology.
 He teaches a course on ‘Lives of Faith’ at Whitley College.

-He is also engaged with contextual approaches to Christology and Ecclesiology and how these can work together—this understanding of Chris and salvation should shape how we live as ‘church’ in the world today.
+He is also engaged with contextual approaches to Christology and Ecclesiology and how these can work together—this understanding of Christ and salvation should shape how we live as ‘church’ in the world today.

 Frank is Chair of the Academic Board in the University of Divinity.
 He was previously Principal of Whitley College (2006 - 2016), where he had also served as Dean (2000 - 2006) and Professor of Systematic Theology (1991 - 2016).
 He has academic qualifications in Philosophy, Theology and Education, as well as advanced study in Governance and Strategic Leadership in the non-profit sector.

-He is a member of and is currently Chair of the Commission on Baptist Doctrine and Christian Unity, in the Baptist World Alliance.
+He is a member and has served as Chair of the Commission on Baptist Doctrine and Christian Unity, in the Baptist World Alliance.
 In this role he is also Co-Chair of the Conversations between the Baptist World Alliance and the Pontifical Commission for Promotion of Christian Unity, on the theme of 'The Dynamic of the Gospel'.